 Eventually—and you'll know when it happens—that steam will build up so much pressure that the eggplant skin will pop with an audible bang.
 The steam then very rapidly escapes into the oven, leaving behind concentrated flesh.

-There's an added advantage to not poking: It makes the eggplant mush easier to peel.
+There's an added advantage to not poking: It makes the eggplant much easier to peel.

-I rank peeling charred eggplants up there with peeling Hatch chilies or cleaning my dogs ears in the "things I don't want to have to do ever again" department.
-But by cooking them with no pokes, the eggplants practically peel themselves, their skins puffing out and coming away in long strips.
+I place peeling charred eggplants up there with peeling Hatch chilies or cleaning my dog's ears in the "things I don't want to have to do ever again" department.
+But when you cook them with no pokes, the eggplants practically peel themselves, because their skins puff out and come away in long strips.

 Go for a Spin

 Next step: drainage.
-In Yotam Ottolenghi's Plenty, he suggests transferring the scooped eggplant flesh to a fine mesh strainer to drain off excess liquid.
-This is a good idea—the dip I made with drained eggplant flesh had a much better creamy texture than the version made with undrained flesh—but it's time consuming, taking up to an hour to drain completely.
+In Yotam Ottolenghi's Plenty, he suggests transferring the scooped eggplant flesh to a fine-mesh strainer to drain off excess liquid.
+This is a good idea—the dip I made with drained eggplant flesh had a much better, creamier texture than the version made with undrained flesh—but it's time-consuming, taking up to an hour for the eggplant to drain completely.
 Could I hasten the process?

-I tried squeezing the eggplant in cheesecloth or pressing it into a chinois with a ladle.
-Both methods work, but are a bit messy.
-Instead, I reached for my salad spinner, laying the fat chunks of eggplant flesh around its perimeter, took them for a gentle spin, and watched as the brown, watery juices flowed out of them.
-I was left with eggplant as dry and concentrated in flavor as if I'd let it rest for a full hour, in just about 30 seconds.
+I tried squeezing the eggplant in cheesecloth and pressing it into a chinois with a ladle.
+Both methods work, but they're a bit messy.
+Instead, I reached for my salad spinner, laying the fat chunks of eggplant flesh around its perimeter, then took them for a gentle spin and watched as the brown, watery juices flowed out of them.
+I was left with eggplant as dry and concentrated in flavor as if I'd let it rest in a strainer for a full hour, in just about 30 seconds.